Skip to main content Skip to secondary navigation

 neuropeptide image

-Neuropeptides serve as neurotransmitters in diverse nervous systems and play a key role in regulating a variety of animal behaviors.
+Neuropeptides serve as neuromodulators in diverse nervous systems and play a key role in regulating a variety of animal behaviors.
 Unlike small molecule neurotransmitters such as monoamines and acetylcholine, which operate at synapses over fast timescales and short distances due to their rapid reuptake and extracellular degradation, neuropeptides can be secreted throughout the entire neuronal body and diffuse for up to minutes over hundreds of microns, potentially signaling to many neurons with matching receptors.
 Our goal is to explore the impact of the long-range diffusion and slow time scales of neuropeptide communication on the emergence of surprising neural structures, functions, and behavioral output.

-Read more: Khariton et al. Nature Physics, 2020
+Read more: Khariton et al. Nature Physics, 2020 | Bray and Wyss et al. Cell Reports, 2024